ForrestErickson/PST_Mount/FabricationPhotos/README.md

 I am suspecting that I need a heaver rod.
 I am using 5/64" rod type E6013.
 Welder is set for 55 amps.
 The steel is 1/8" and so at the "T" joints I am welding 1/4" of material.

-## PaperTemplates to guide fabrication.
+## Paper Templates to guide fabrication.
-Apply painters tape and then the Paper Templates glued are gluded to the tape.
+Apply painters tape and then the Paper Templates glued are glued to the tape.
 Removes much easier that way
 <a
 href="PaperTemplates.jpg"><img style="border:5px double black"
 src="PaperTemplates.jpg "
-alt="Image of: Apply painters tape and then the Paper Templates glued are gluded to the tape.
-Removes much easier that way "
+alt="Image of: Apply painters tape and then the Paper Templates glued are glued to the tape.
+Removes much easier that way."
 width="400">
 </a>